-- If we do not want to displace other native plants in the wild, the answer is no. - If we want varietal symbiotic cohort species (such as insects and soil bacteria), the answer is no. - If we want systems capable of sustaining numerous species of insects and birds, the answer is no. - If we want the plants to get along with each other such that systems can perform multiple functions in the same spot, the answer is no. - If we want adaptive systems as a whole, probably not.
+- If we do not want to displace other native plants in the wild, the answer is no. - If we want varietal cohort species (such as soil bacteria) with which they are symbiotes, no. - If we want systems capable of sustaining numerous species of insects and birds, the answer is no. - If we want the plants to get along with each other such that systems can perform multiple functions in the same spot, no. - If we want adaptive systems as a whole, probably not.